Do I need to have outdoor experience to join Women Outdoors?

 Absolutely.
 We have many mother-daughter members of Women Outdoors.
 We love to have girls join us on our outdoor adventures.
 In addition, our annual Gathering offers many fun activities just for girls.

 Is there a Women Outdoors chapter near me?

-We currently have regional chapters of Women Outdoors in Connecticut, South Florida, Greater Boston Area, Western Massachusetts, Mid-Atlantic, New Hampshire/Vermont, Finger Lakes Region of New York State, Albany, NY, Western, NY and Rhode Island/Southeastern MA.
+We currently have regional chapters of Women Outdoors in Arizona, Connecticut, South Florida, Eastern Massachusetts, Western Massachusetts, Mid-Atlantic, New Hampshire/Vermont, Finger Lakes Region of New York State, Albany, NY, and Rhode Island/Southeastern MA.
 We are always looking to start new chapters, so check back often.
 See the Our Regions section for more information on our local chapters.